gigscode/glmhq/CACHING_FIX_SUMMARY.md

 ### 2. **Automatic Version Detection** (VersionChecker.tsx)
 - Client-side component that checks for new deployments every 5 minutes
 - Shows a friendly "Update Available" prompt when new version detected
+- **Prompt appears only once per version** - won't reappear if dismissed
-- Users can refresh immediately or continue working and refresh later
+- Users can refresh immediately or dismiss and continue working
 - Automatically clears all caches on refresh

 ### 3. **Smart Service Worker** (sw.js)